DhrubaAdhikary/END-3.0/Creating a XOR gate using Neural Network.md

-# END-3.0  Assignment 1

-##Code

-Creating a XOR gate using Neural Network
+﻿Creating a XOR gate using Neural Network

 Here is an XOR truth table: